-Once the connection is established and authenticated, it is treated as a DNS TCP connection [RFC1035].
+Once the connection is established and authenticated, it is treated as a DNS TCP connection [RFC7766].

-Aliveness of connections between Clients and Relays is maintained as described in Section 4 of [I-D.ietf-dnsop-session-signal].
-Clients must also honor the 'Retry Delay' TLV (section 5 of [I-D.ietf-dnsop-session-signal]) if sent by the Discovery Relay.
+Aliveness of connections between Clients and Relays is maintained as described in Section 4 of the DSO specification [RFC8490].
+Clients must also honor the 'Retry Delay' TLV (section 5 of [RFC8490]) if sent by the Discovery Relay.